lcgenereux13/BA_EM_Interaction/README.md

    ```bash
    uvicorn app:app --reload
    ```
 3. Open `http://localhost:8000/` in your browser.
-Enter a prompt and click **Start Crew** to watch the agents stream their responses in real time.
-The page now displays a ChatGPT-style layout with the analyst avatar on the left and the manager avatar on the right.
+Enter a prompt and press **Start Crew** to kick off the crew.
+The tokens from each agent stream to the page in real time with the analyst avatar on the left and the manager avatar on the right.

 `app.py` registers the iterative crew as a CopilotKit agent named `crew`.
 When the `copilotkit` package is available, the UI streams tokens from this agent in